dcdpr/did-btcr2/chapters/CRUD-Operations.md

 This algorithm takes a ::BTCR2 Update::, attempts to verify it and then applies it to the appropriate DID document as identified by the update.

-A ::BTCR2 Update:: must contain the following:
+A ::BTCR2 Update:: is a JSON document that MUST contain the following properties:

 * \@context: A context array containing the follow context URLs
     * `"https://w3id.org/zcap/v1"`